 There is a commonly held misperception regarding the risk of flooding to a specific location.
 Many people believe that a building must sit close to a river or the sea for it to be at any risk.
 Whilst fluvial (river) and tidal flood events undoubtedly cause much damage to homes and buildings across the UK, pluvial events – also known as surface water floods – are thought to affect up to 2.8 million homes according to DEFRA(Department for Environment, Food and Rural Affairs).
 This is twice the number of properties at risk from river or tidal floods.

 For those unfamiliar with flood types, surface water flooding occurs when heavy rainfall saturates drainage systems and the excess water cannot be absorbed.
 It can potentially affect any building, at any elevation.
 We covered a dramatic example of this in October 2012, when surface water floods washed away an entire wall of a house in Fife.
 Read more about it here.

-To further highlight the risk posed by surface water flooding, we used our proprietary Flowroute™ flood modelling technology to run an analysis on ten UK-based tourist attractions that do not sit close to river or tidal floodplains.
+To further highlight the risk posed by surface water flooding, we used our proprietary Flowroute™ flood modelling technology to run an analysis on nine UK-based tourist attractions that do not sit close to river or tidal floodplains.
 The data, featured below, is taken directly from our internal flood reports.

 First up is Alton Towers in Staffordshire.
 The flood map below shows surface water accumulation areas, indicated by the red dots, across the theme park complex.